smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 ### Implementing SDL Manager
 In order to correctly connect to an SDL enabled head unit developers need to implement methods for the proper creation and disposing of an `SdlManager` in our `SdlService`.

 !!!
-NOTE
+IMPORTANT
 An instance of SdlManager cannot be reused after it is closed and properly disposed of.
 Instead, a new instance must be created.
 Only one instance of SdlManager should be in use at any given time.
 !!!

 !!!
-IMPORTANT
+MUST
-`SdlManagerListener` method: `onSystemInfoReceived` auto generates in Android Stuido to returns false.
+`SdlManagerListener` method: `onSystemInfoReceived` auto generates in Android Studio to returns false.
 This will cause your app to not connect.
-You must chage it to true or implement logic to check system info to see if you wish for your app to connect to that system.
+You must change it to true or implement logic to check system info to see if you wish for your app to connect to that system.
 !!!